Anti Doping Policy

 Team Manager means the manager of a cricket team participating in a Match (or his/her designated representative).

-1.1 Pursuant to Article 5.1.1 of the Rules and Article 4 of the International Standard for Testing, the Board of Control for Cricket in India “the BCCI” shall be responsible to draw up a test distribution plan for domestic cricket played in the BCCI’s jurisdiction.
+1.1 Pursuant to Article 5.1.1 of the Rules and Article 4 of the International Standard for Testing and Investigations, the Board of Control for Cricket in India “the BCCI” shall be responsible to draw up a test distribution plan for domestic cricket played in the BCCI’s jurisdiction.
 One element of that plan will be In-Competition Testing at Matches.

 1.2 At those Matches at which In-Competition Testing is selected to take place, the Cricketers that will be required to provide Samples for Testing will be selected at random in accordance with the following procedure: